Tom Donahue (DJ): Early career

 Donahue's radio career started in early 1949 on the East Coast of the U.S. at WTIP in Charleston, West Virginia, then affiliated with the Mutual Broadcasting System.
 He hosted a morning program called "Coffee With Coman."
 Several years later, he was hired by WIBG in Philadelphia, where he also hosted the morning show.
 Donahue wrote a weekly column about top-40 music and reviewed some of the new singles.
 In addition, during the mid-1950s, he had a brief political career, as a leader in the Bristol Township Democratic Party.
 After nine years with WIBG, he suddenly left the station in early 1960.
-It was later revealed that Donahue left as the probe of payola at WIBG and other top-40 stations was getting underway.
+It was later revealed that Donahue left as a probe of payola at WIBG and other top-40 stations was getting underway.
 Documents made public during the payola scandal showed that he had been given more than $1,400 by Philadelphia's Universal Record Distributing Co. to play certain records during the period from 1957-1959.
 Donahue briefly worked at WINX in Maryland, but fall-out from the payola scandal was ongoing; it involved such big names as Alan Freed and Dick Clark, as well as a few East Coast and Midwest DJs.
 By 1961, Donahue decided to move to San Francisco.
 He was brought there by Les Crane, former Program Director at WIBG who had been hired to "make a winner out of loser station", KYA.
 Crane also brought in Peter Tripp from WMGM, New York and "Bobby Mitchell" (real name: Michael Guerra Jr.), from WIBG.